Dawn simulation research

 Chronobiol Int.
 2010 Jul;27(6):1219-41.

-Sleep inertia is the term for when you’ve woken up but still feel half asleep.
 In this study, waking up with dawn simulation resulted in a significant reduction of sleep inertia complaints though there was no shift in melatonin production or other circadian rhythms.
 Read the full abstract

 Controlled trial of naturalistic dawn simulation and negative air ionisation for seasonal affective disorder